chrisrac/objective_thresholds/README.md

 # results in: 0.11
 ```

-The function *multiple* allows for the computation of multiple low flow thresholds using breakpoints through the application of the Fisher-Jenks algorithm, which is applied to the lower range of the FDC (provided as *input_data*).
-By default, the lowest 35% of the FDC is used for low flow threshold calculations, and multiple threshold values are returned.
+The function *multiple* allows for the computation of multiple low flow (flood) thresholds using breakpoints through the application of the Fisher-Jenks algorithm, which is applied to the lower (higher) range of the FDC (provided as *input_data*).
+By default, the lowest (highest) 35% of the FDC is used for low flow (flood) threshold calculations, and multiple threshold values are returned.
 This function is to be used when at least two thresholds are needed, such as when dividing the lower FDC range into “shallow” and “deep” low flow events.
 The function accepts as input any array-like data, including: lists, pandas Series, numpy array, or slices of pandas DataFrame.
 Argument breaks controls the number of thresholds to be returned.
 Optionally, the *limit* of the lower FDC can be set by the user if a value other than the default 35<sup>th</sup> percentile is needed..
 If the input data are highly discretized (contains numerous repetitive values), the *method* argument controls the result:
 •	*leave* – breaks the computation, Exception is returned;
 •	*max* – the maximum value in the lower FDC range is returned;
 •	*median* – the median value in the lower FDC range is returned.